 The goals of Dharma School are to provide each child with the following:

-Many children are affected by their participation in Dharma School, and feel that their time in this kind of atmosphere, having these kind of role models, helped them learn to act with more wisdom and compassion at times in their lives.
-For more information about our philosophy and curriculum, see the manual, Sharing the Dharma with Children.
+Many children are affected by their participation in Dharma School and feel that their time in this kind of atmosphere, having these kind of role models, helps them learn to act with more wisdom and compassion at times in their lives.